PooyaDustdar/dockerize-laravel/README.md

 ```

 ## Create And Publish docker files and configurations
-you can create and publish docker file and settign ofter install and register provider. run this:
+You can create and publish docker file and setting after install and register provider. run this:

 ```sh
 php artisan docker:publish
 ```

 ## Start and Stop services
-ofter create and publish docker files you can run services with this:
+After creating and publishing the docker files, you can run the services by:
 ```sh
 php artisan docker:up
 ```
-And for Stop Service:
+And to stop the service:
 ```sh
 php artisan docker:stop
 ```